s5uishida/install_goupf/README.md

 ## Clone go-upf and build

-Get go-upf and build it.
+Get go-upf and build it. **Note.
+If you specify the version with the branch, don't forget to specify it with `-b` option of `git` command.**
 ```
 # git clone https://github.com/free5gc/go-upf.git
 # cd go-upf